MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Adversarial Training.
   - <details><summary>Digest</summary> We closely examine the changes induced in the decision boundary of a deep network during adversarial training.
 We find that adversarial training leads to unwarranted increase in the margin along certain adversarial directions, thereby hurting accuracy.
 Motivated by this observation, we present a novel algorithm, called Helper-based Adversarial Training (HAT), to reduce this effect by incorporating additional wrongly labelled examples during training.

+- What Can the Neural Tangent Kernel Tell Us About Adversarial Robustness? [[paper]](https://arxiv.org/abs/2210.05577)
+  - Nikolaos Tsilivis, Julia Kempe. *NeurIPS 2022*
+  - Key Word: Adversarial Robustness; Neural Tangent Kernel.
+  - <details><summary>Digest</summary> We show how NTKs allow to generate adversarial examples in a ``training-free'' fashion, and demonstrate that they transfer to fool their finite-width neural net counterparts in the ''lazy'' regime.
+We leverage this connection to provide an alternative view on robust and non-robust features, which have been suggested to underlie the adversarial brittleness of neural nets.
+Specifically, we define and study features induced by the eigendecomposition of the kernel to better understand the role of robust and non-robust features, the reliance on both for standard classification and the robustness-accuracy trade-off.

 - ViewFool: Evaluating the Robustness of Visual Recognition to Adversarial Viewpoints. [[paper]](https://arxiv.org/abs/2210.03895)
   - Yinpeng Dong, Shouwei Ruan, Hang Su, Caixin Kang, Xingxing Wei, Jun Zhu. *NeurIPS 2022*
   - Key Word: Adversarial Robustness; Robustness to 3D Variations; Novel View Synthesis; Neural Rendering.